Tourist attractions in Lagos: National Museum, lagos

 One of the 65 museums and historical sites managed by Nigerian National Commission for Museums and Monuments.
 The Lagos National Museum houses a treasure trove of archaeological and ethnographic exhibits ranging from elegant statuary to intricate carvings and more, including the Jemaa Head which is a striking example of terra-cotta craft from the Nok culture and one of the museum's crown jewels.
 Located in Onikan area.

 J. Randal Center

 The J. Randle Centre for Yoruba Culture and History is a new museum in Lagos, Nigeria, dedicated to celebrating and preserving Yoruba culture and history.
 It's located in the Onikan area, the cultural heart of Lagos Island.
 The center features a variety of exhibits, including those showcasing Yoruba art, fashion, literature, music and more.

 Beaches and Water Parks

-Lagos state has over 700km of Atlantic sandy beaches with about 20 between the West of Badagry and East of Lekki.
+Lagos state has over 700 km of Atlantic sandy beaches with about 20 between the West of Badagry and East of Lekki.
 They include: